COVID-19 Advice & Information

 Families do need to be mindful that changes can be made to the organisation of the school day and to the site at any time if the number of COVID-19 cases rises or if the school has an 'outbreak' (a high number of positive cases within the school community at any one time).
 These changes would be communicated with parents via email and our guidance document updated.
 Any changes are always made with the purpose of ensuring we help keep pupils, parents, staff and visitors safe.

-Any child who is displaying any symptoms of COVID-19 must not attend school and a test should be booked.
+Any child who is displaying any symptoms of COVID-19 must not attend school and a PCR test must be booked.
 Please visit this page for booking a COVID-19 test.
 Attendance is mandatory for all children aged 5 and over.
 All attendance will be recorded and monitored, with any absence being dealt with through the usual attendance procedure.
 Parents should be aware that exceeding ten sessions of unauthorised absence may result in them receiving a fine from the Local Authority.
 If the whole school is closed or there is a bubble closure, pupil absence is marked with an authorised code and no fines are issued.

 What is the Coronavirus and what are the symptoms?